SiddharthUchil/ViLT-Vision-and-Language/README.md

 # Visual-ChatGPT 🤗💬👁️

-ViLT-GPT is an innovative application that gives the conversational AI ChatGPT the ability to "see".
+Visual-GPT is an innovative application that gives the conversational AI ChatGPT the ability to "see".
 By integrating OpenAI's Language Models (LLM) and LangChain with Vision-and-Language models, this app can answer queries based on the content of images.
 Now, you can interact with your images, ask questions and get informative responses.

 ![vilt](https://github.com/SiddharthUchil/ViLT-Vision-and-Language/assets/36127139/e9abca5b-fdd0-48a3-9ea6-dd1b40c1d25e)